Mickey Bey

 Mickey Bey Jr. (born June 27, 1983) is an American professional boxer and former IBF lightweight champion.

 Professional career

 Bey vs. Rodriguez

 On February 2, 2013, Bey defeated Robert Rodríguez by third-round knockout, but tested positive for testosterone in the post-fight drug test.
 He was fined $1,000 and suspended for three months.

 Bey vs. Vazquez

 On September 13, 2014, Bey defeated Miguel Vázquez by twelfth-round split decision to win the IBF lightweight title, his first world title.
-This bout was on the card of Floyd Mayweather vs. Marcos Maidana II.
+This bout was on the card of Floyd Mayweather Jr. vs. Marcos Maidana II.

 Vacating the IBF lightweight title

 Bey was scheduled to face Denis Shafikov as his first defence, on April 30, as an ESPN2 main event in Las Vegas.
 Moretti and Leonard Ellerbe of Mayweather Promotions were even able to make a deal for the bout despite the poor relationship between the companies.
 However, Bey ultimately turned down a purse of about $200,000, and the bout was cancelled on short notice.
 The bout was then put up for a purse bid, and Top Rank, the only bidder, won the promotional rights with an offer of $78,000.

 Although Bey signed a contract to go to Macau, China, to make a mandatory defence of his lightweight world title against Shafikov on July 18, he has again backed out of the fight and the vacated the title on July 3, 2015, having failed to defend the title once.
 Whilst he did ultimately vacate the title the IBF were on the verge of stripping him for failing to meet his contractual obligation to face his mandatory challenger.